hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

     $ tar -tvf books.tar.gz  # lisT
     $ tar -xvf books.tar.gz  # eXtract

-For files online, file size and MD5 sum allow others to check the files have not been tampered with:
+For files online, file size and MD5 sum (hash or checksum that acts as a fingerprint), allow others to check the files have not been tampered with:

     $ ls -l books.tar.gz
     $ md5sum books.tar.gz  # MD5 checksum